shapely/shapely/docs/manual.rst

   Returns a LineString or MultiLineString geometry at a distance from the object on its right or its left side.

-  Older alternative method to the :meth:`offset_curve` method, but uses `resolution` instead of `quad_segs` and a `side` keyword ('left' or 'right') instead of sign of the distance.
-This method is kept for backwards compatibility for now, but is is recommended to use :meth:`offset_curve` instead.
+  Older alternative method to the :meth:`~object.offset_curve` method, but uses `resolution` instead of `quad_segs` and a `side` keyword ('left' or 'right') instead of sign of the distance.
+This method is kept for backwards compatibility for now, but is is recommended to use :meth:`~object.offset_curve` instead.

 .. method:: object.offset_curve(distance, quad_segs=16, join_style=1, mitre_limit=5.0)